 - investigations to rule out other causes of amenorrhoea (absence of periods), such as pregnancy, extreme weight loss, other hormone disturbances and some diseases of the reproductive system

 - investigations into other conditions associated with premature or early menopause, such as autoimmune diseases

 - genetic tests to check for the presence of genetic conditions associated with premature or early menopause

-- blood tests at various stages of the menstrual cycle to check hormone levels.
+- blood tests to check hormone levels.

 Treatment for early or premature menopause